50 Reasons Why We Will Always Love Dolly Parton

 November 22, 2019

-Let us count the ways that Dolly — the person and the artist — has left her mark on the world as she celebrates 50 years as an Opry member.
+Let us count the ways that Dolly — the person and the artist — has left her mark on the world as she celebrates more than five decades as an Opry member.

 By Katie Quine • Updated November 22, 2019